idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Feedback

 You can send me feedback via a [ProZ message](https://www.proz.com/?sp=mailsend&eid_s=2042360).
-Please start your subject with the name of the document: “CafeTran - Preferences”.
+Please start your subject with the name of the document: “TranslateOnLinux”.